Evaluation and Statistics

 Librarians used a variety of techniques to collect usage data in the print era, but again, electronic resources have complicated things.
 First, because more data is available about usage with electronic resources, before that data can be used, it has to be defined.
 Project Counter is an attempt to define what usage means and how to report it.

-Quantitative metrics should will never be able to provide a complete picture of how a library's collections are used, but they are an important part.
+Quantitative metrics will never provide a complete picture of how a library's collections are used, but they are an important part.
 Not only do they help librarians manage their collections, they also help librarians show proof of their collection's importance to their communities.
 Furthermore, with a little skill, practice, and creativity, usage logs can also be used to build cool apps (Zou, 2015) or help fill in the gaps when vendors fall short in their requirements (Smith & Arneson, 2017).

 Readings / References